- Volunteers rebuild a campsite.

 Phil and Shar Roos have ninja skills that are on point.
-They come and go from their volunteer projects with stealth, leaving behind not chaos and confusion…but smiles, happy tears, and tons of new friends.
-Phil and Shar aren’t your average full time RVers, they are the brains behind A Year to Volunteer, a newly minted 501C3 that is traveling the US providing building and clean-up projects.
+They come and go from their volunteer projects with stealth.
+Each leaves behind not chaos and confusion.
+But smiles, happy tears, and tons of new friends.
+Phil and Shar aren’t your average full time RVers.
+They are the brains behind A Year to Volunteer.
+This is a new 501C3 traveling the US providing building and clean-up projects.

 “We like to say we swoop in and swoop out like a bunch of Ninjas in the night because we don’t want any organization to feel like they owe us anything,” Phil said.
 “We want to give, with the expectation of nothing in return.
 That’s the purest form of volunteering.”
 Shar added.
 These volunteer Ninjas have something good going, and have no desire to let anything get in the way, including egos.

 A Year to Volunteer began with an RV